kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 - ## Consolidation
 	- Which problems require **Algebra** to model and which can be modelled with **Number Sense** alone?
 Solve each problem first and then **categorize** each as needing Algebra or Number Sense. logseq.order-list-type:: number
-		- A number plus ten, minus eleven plus four is logseq.order-list-type:: number
+		- Solve this Riddle:  A number plus ten, minus eleven, plus four is equal to a quarter of its size logseq.order-list-type:: number
 		- A quarter of all Canadians love Pineapple on Pizza.
 A tenth of the Pineapple lovers also love Grapes on Pizza.
 If there are 40.1 million Canadians, how many would eat Grapes and Pineapple on their Pizza? logseq.order-list-type:: number